Software firm Sage brings funding options to its SME customers

 MarketInvoice, which Sage said on Tuesday would be integrated into its small business accounting package, provides short-term funds against outstanding invoices, licences, contracts and subscriptions.

-Funding Circle, meanwhile, is an online marketplace for business loans, where investors lend sums ranging from 5,000 pounds to 1 million pounds directly to small businesses in Britain and the United States.
+Funding Circle, meanwhile, is an online marketplace for business loans, where investors lend sums ranging from 5,000 pounds to 1 million pounds (($7,722 to $1.5 million) directly to small businesses in Britain and the United States.
 Its investors include the British government, financial institutions and 40,000 individuals.

 "By partnering with MarketInvoice and Funding Circle, we're giving small and medium businesses in the UK the ability to swiftly and easily apply for additional funding to support their business development and growth," Sage executive Lee Perkins said in a statement.